 }

-Then turbo run build --concurrency=4 instead of npm run build in the root.
-Cache hits across packages save 60-80% on the second run.
+Then run turbo run build --concurrency=4 instead of npm run build at the root.
+Cache hits across packages save 60-80% on subsequent runs.
+For a whole-graph tsc, enable TypeScript project references and tsc -b --incremental so only changed packages re-typecheck — or move type-checking out of the build entirely (see Step 8).

 Step 5: Move heavy binaries out of the build

-For Chromium / Playwright: do not download at install time on Vercel.
-Use @sparticuz/chromium packaged inside the function only, or run the screenshotting in a separate worker (Render, Fly, AWS Lambda layer) and have the build fetch URLs instead.
+For Chromium / Playwright: don’t download at install time on Vercel.
+Use @sparticuz/chromium packaged inside the function only, or run screenshotting in a separate worker (Render, Fly, an AWS Lambda layer) and have the build fetch URLs instead.

 # package.json